-In 1962, Penguin Hall became a school run by the Sisters of Notre Dame.
+In 1962, Penguin Hall became a school of the Sisters of Notre Dame.
 Mullen Advertising then purchased the property in the late 1980s and made Penguin Hall its world headquarters for more than two decades.

-The Academy at Penguin Hall purchased the property in 2016 and opened its whimsical doors to the first cohort of graduates that fall.
+The Academy at Penguin Hall purchased the property in 2016 and opened its whimsical spider web doors to the first cohort of students that fall.
 Students spend much of their time in the main Manor House and Abbey Walk, an addition from the time of the Sisters of Notre Dame.
-The most recent wing, added by Mullen Advertising, are currently being remodeled and will house much of the schools’ STEM classes and activities, including a dedicated Innovation Lab (fall 2020).